 1. Tapeworms - Are highly unlikely to be revealed in a fecal flotation because the adult worms may not be actively shedding eggs at that point in their reproductive cycle combined with the fact that their eggs are incredibly minute and dense.
 There are at least three types of equine tapeworms, the most common in the United States is Anoplocephala Perfoliata.
 They are pumpkin seed shaped, approximately 1 inch long and a half inch wide attaching to the horse’s intestinal lining via four suckers.

 Tapeworms require an intermediate host, the oribatid (forage) mite, to complete their life cycle.
 Tapeworm eggs are passed in the manure onto forage where the mites ingest them.
 The immature tapeworm develops within the mite and is ingested by the grazing horse.
 When the horse digests the infested forage mite, the tapeworm is released and within 6-10 weeks develops into an adult that attaches to the horse’s intestine and the life cycle repeats itself.
 Several studies have measured the reliability of fecal flotation tests.
 In one such study, nearly 80% of known infected horses had zero tapeworm eggs found in the fecal examination.
-There is a test available that is very effective in detecting their presence but is not available in the United States.

 2. Ascarid/Roundworms (Parascaris equorum) - The largest of horse parasites; females can develop to be the size of a pencil (14” long).
 Roundworms are most commonly present in young horses.
 They have the ability to produce hundreds of thousands of eggs per day with a thick shell protecting them from drying and freezing.
 Once the eggs are passed in manure they become infective in the environment after incubating (transforming into larva) at moderate temperatures for a few weeks.
 The well protected larva have the potential to remain viable in the environment for a decade or longer.
 Once ingested, larva emerges from their protective shell in the small intestine invading the gut wall and is then carried to the liver.
 Once in the liver, the Ascarid larva remains for about one week and molts to the next larval stage.
 It proceeds from the liver, via the bloodstream to the lungs, where it breaks out of tiny blood vessels and enters the terminal air sacs, migrating up the airways, and eventually up the trachea.